 8. Fold-up bags

 Reusable shopping bags are always useful and they’re good for the planet.
-Add a smart system to keep it small and tidy and a beautiful Aboriginal artwork, and you have a nice Australian gift.
+Add a smart system to keep it small and tidy and beautiful Aboriginal artwork, and you have a nice Australian gift.

 Alperstein Designs offers many options with different artworks and sizes for fold-up bags.